jbx-protocol/juice-docs-v1/protocol/api/contracts/jbdirectory/read/primaryterminalof.md

 {% tab title="Step by step" %}
 **The primary terminal that is managing funds for a project for a specified token.**

+_Contracts should send tokens of the specified type to a project's primary terminal._

 _The zero address is returned if a terminal isn't found for the specified token._

 #### Definition